-The lighter coloured and ‘leafier’ looking Water Cress (Rorippa nasturtium-aquaticam) is not so good when it dominates an area, although it is a good habitat for trout but can sometimes dominate an area.
-It grows in silt and quantities vary dependent on many factors including phosphates in the water.
-As it is an invasive species, the cress needs to be completely pulled out by hand, rather than cut, which has the additional benefit of removing some silt at the same time.
+The lighter coloured and ‘leafier’ looking Water Cress (Rorippa nasturtium-aquaticam) is a good habitat for trout but can sometimes dominate an area.
+It grows in silt.
+As it is an invasive species, the cress needs to be pulled out by hand from the roots (rather than cut) which has the additional benefit of removing some silt at the same time.
 Advice is usually to remove about a third.

 3. Prevent pollution

 - don’t throw waste water or chemicals into the river